redis/redis-io/views/download.md

   </tr>

   <tr>
-    <td>Win32/64</td>
+    <td>Win64</td>
     <td>Unofficial</td>
-    <td>The Redis project does not directly support Windows, however the Microsoft Open Tech group develops and maintains an <a href="https://github.com/MSOpenTech/redis">experimental Windows port targeting Win32/64</a>.
+    <td>The Redis project does not directly support Windows, however the Microsoft Open Tech group develops and maintains an <a href="https://github.com/MSOpenTech/redis">Windows port targeting Win64</a>.

-    Currently the port is not production quality but can be used for development purposes on Windows environments.
-We look forward for collaborating with the authors of this efforts but currently <a href="http://antirez.com/post/redis-win32-msft-patch.html">we will not merge the Windows port</a> to the main code base.
     <td>
       <a href="https://github.com/MSOpenTech/redis">Clone</a>
     </td>